What Is a Server and How Does It Power My Website?

 Servers for large websites are expected to handle a lot of requests without getting overwhelmed, so having a lot of processing power is a must.
 As such, these servers are equipped with a lot of high-performance RAM and a fast processor.
 In fact, it is common for a server to have several times the amount of RAM that is found in regular PCs.
 Also, many servers can use several CPUs at the same time for increased performance.
 And when it comes to storage capacity, it is normal for a web server to greatly exceed the storage options found on consumer PCs.

 In addition to having more powerful components, servers often have multiple components of the same type.
 This is done for a performance boost, but also redundancy.
 The idea here is that if one component fails, the system would continue to operate, albeit at a slower rate.
 For example, servers often have multiple network interfaces.
-If one experiences a malfunction, the rest that are still operational will pick up the slack.
+If one experiences a malfunction, the rest that is still operational will pick up the slack.
 This redundancy strategy is applied to as many components as possible, such as hard drives, CPUs, cooling fans, power supplies, and RAM.
 Speaking of memory, server RAM is often error-correcting (ECC) in order to avoid data corruption.
 Similarly, storage nowadays takes the form of solid-state drives (SSDs) that are arranged in a RAID configuration for maximum redundancy.

 All of these backup components are used to ensure that the server never has to be powered down.
 By keeping the system running 24/7, you are maximizing your uptime which means that clients can access the server the moment they need to.